Develop-X/AWS/AWS Certified Solutions Architect/07_VPC.md

   - Create IAM role to allow all logs to flow into CloudWatch

   - Create log group in CloudWatch and inside that create stream where you can then see all the traffic flow.

+  * VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data is stored using Amazon CloudWatch Logs.
+After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
+  * Flow logs can be created a t 3 levels:
+    * VPC
+    * Subnet
+    * Network Interface Level